Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(records);

 });An A record maps a name to an IPv4 address.
 An AAAA record maps a name to an IPv6 address.
-The name can have several records of the same type, and the returned order can vary by resolver, authoritative server behavior, load-balancing setup, and client-side ordering rules.
+A name can have several records of the same type.
+The returned order can vary based on resolver behavior, authoritative server behavior, load-balancing setup, and client ordering rules.

 dns.resolve6('example.com', (err, records) => {